ludwigprager/ArgoCD-POC/README.md

 remove most traces from your experiments.

 ## Prerequisites
-- a linux machine. any distribution should work fine.
+- a linux machine.
+Any distribution should work fine.
 - docker, docker-compose, yq, wget installed

 ## How this POC works